gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/arch/riscv/arty-reflash.md

 ## Vivado

-The Xilinx recommended way to re-flash the Arty board is to use the Vivado Design Studio, a huge, Windows-only comercial application.
+The Xilinx recommended way to re-flash the Arty board is to use the Vivado Design Studio, a huge, Windows-only commercial application.

 For those in the synthesised hardware business, this might be a perfectly acceptable solution.